 What is GDPR?

 The General Data Protection Regulation (“GDPR”) is a data protection regulation that the European Union issued in order to replace the European Data Protection Directive of 1995.
-The GDPR will directly apply to all member states of the European Union from 25 May 2018 forward.
+The GDPR directly applies to all member states of the European Union from 25 May 2018 forward.
 The GDPR applies to organizations both inside and outside the European Union that are processing the personal data of data subjects who are in the European Union (“EU”).